The options for financial services (FS) companies to connect directly to potential consumers via social media continually grow, but so do the risks.

 But with all the benefits this increased access brings, it must not be forgotten that all communications regarding financial services products must conform to FCA regulations.

-How to stay compliant promoting FS on social
+How to stay compliant in FS social promotions

 1. Ensure promotions are clear, fair & not misleading